TRKvamme/weather/README.md

 Created with create-react-app.

-written in js and sass.
+written in React and sass.

 uses openweathermap api to get weather based on location, or if location is not avaliable, you can search for your city.